wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    <pre><strong>bash --version | grep 'bash'
    </strong></pre>

-   Hold the Shift key to press the | (called pipe) key at the upper-right of the keyboard.
+   Hold down the left Shift key to press the \| (called pipe) key at the upper-right of the keyboard.

    <tt>grep 'bash'</tt> filters out lines that do not contain the word "bash" in the response.

    ## Copy and paste invocation

    I got sick of manually typing commands on each new instance, so I've written bash shell scripts that installs all that is needed to run on new MacOS or Linux terminal with a <strong>single command</strong>.

-1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" in this command, then select copy:
+1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" to turn this command line gray, then press command+C to copy:

    <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh)" -v -U -D -a -o
    </strong></pre>